Trauma Button A Paradox Live Fansite

 So with this bouncing around in my brain, I had for some time been trying to figure out how to consolidate things.

-And then I was like... duh.
-I should just make a site.
+And then I had the realization that I could just... make a site.

-I'm old, so I remembered spending hours poring over informational fansites for the things I liked (shoutout to Chris McFeely's Digimon Encyclopedia, the gold standard in its field as far as I care-- humble, readable, in depth, and maintained by one intense lunatic) and for things I didn't know the first thing about.
-So, in my troubles with organizing information on DreamWidth, my intense dislike of wikis, and my grievances with social media as an archival platform, I thought... well, hey, I enjoy making simple websites, I enjoy organizing information, and I have all this translation work I've done.
+I'm old, so I remember spending hours poring over informational fansites for the things I liked, and for things I didn't know the first thing about but had discovered through one passionate person's archive on the internet.
+So between my troubles with organizing information on DreamWidth, my intense dislike of wikis, and my grievances with social media as an archival platform, I thought... well, hey, I enjoy making simple websites, I enjoy organizing information, and I have all this translation work I've done.
 So why don't I just... put it on my own site?

 What's with the name?

-I know I could just go with like "Jakkal's Paradox Live Translations", but that's no fun to me.
+I know I could have just gone with something like "Jakkal's Paradox Live Translations", but that's no fun to me.

-Phanto.MOE being the URL is another thing that just makes me laugh.
-I simply find the .moe top-level domain very funny in a lot of cases.
-I was sifting through TLDs for a possible domain for this site, and when I saw it, I knew exactly what I had to do.
+Phanto.MOE as the domain name is another thing that just makes me laugh.
+I was sifting through top-level domains for a possible domain for this site, and when I saw that .moe was an option, I knew exactly what I had to do.
 I think it's easy to remember, too, which helps for purposes of typing it in or looking it up.

 Who's this clown and why should I trust you?

 I'm Jakkal, a hobbyist translator and general cool guy.
 My real name is Ken.
-I don't mind being called that -- after all, it is my name -- but online I do prefer to use a handle, so unless we know each other, you should probably stick to "Jakkal".
+I don't particularly mind being called that -- after all, it is my actual name -- but unless we know each other more personally, you should probably stick to "Jakkal".
 That's my fursona, also named Jakkal, either above or off to the right depending on your screen size.
 (And he's a goat/chupacabra hybrid, not a jackal.)

-English is my first language, and in addition to Japanese, I also understand Spanish (haven't spoken it in ages though) and can read Latin. mi li toki pona kin!
+English is my first language, and in addition to Japanese, I also understand Spanish (haven't spoken it in ages though-- if you write to me in Spanish I will understand it, but I may reply in English) and can read Latin. mi li toki pona kin!

 I've been making web 1.0 sites since my early days on Neopets.
 I've generally had at least one independent project that's had a site active pretty much non-stop since 2011.
 I don't fancy myself anything more than "passable for a hobbyist in the 90s" website builder, but I enjoy being able to share what I make and what I love on my own terms.